Hussien-LTS/countries-task/README.md

-# countries-task
+# countries-API

-Welcome to **countries-task!** This project is built with Node.js and Prisma, using PostgreSQL as the database.
+Welcome to **countries-API!** This project is built with Node.js and Prisma, using PostgreSQL as the database.

 ## Prerequisites